AlphaLynx0/PKGBUILDs/README.md

 ## Checking for New Versions

-To check all of the applicable packages for new versions: `cat version-check | xargs pkgctl version check`
+To check all of the applicable packages for new versions: `cat version-check | xargs pkgctl version check -v`

 ## Contributing